Cubs vs. Giants Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded at least one hit in six games in a row.
-In his last 10 outings he is batting .349 with two doubles, three home runs, a walk and 16 RBI.
+- Bellinger hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is hitting .333 with two doubles, three home runs, two walks and 14 RBI.

 Bellinger Recent Games